Skip to content

 The background image is A female nurse is listening with a stethoscope the heart beat of a patient.

-Penn State Sepsis and Critical Illness Research Center (SCIRC)
+Penn State Critical Illness and Sepsis Research Center (CISRC)

-• The Sepsis and Critical Illness Research Center’s (SCIRC) mission is to promote multidisciplinary research and education in critical care medicine, aiming to alleviate the healthcare burden caused by critical illness.
+• The Critical Illness and Sepsis Research Center’s (CISRC) mission is to promote multidisciplinary research and education in critical care medicine, aiming to alleviate the healthcare burden caused by critical illness.
 To accomplish this, the following goals have been set:

 1. Expand institutional biobanks by incorporating datasets and research specimens from adult and pediatric patients with sepsis.